alxmrs/xarray-sql/README.md

 Deeper still: I was thinking we could make a [virtual](https://fsspec.github.io/kerchunk/) filesystem for parquet that would internally map to Zarr.
-Raster-backed virtual parquet would open up integrations to numeroustools like dask, pyarrow, duckdb, and BigQuery.
+Raster-backed virtual parquet would open up integrations to numerous tools like dask, pyarrow, duckdb, and BigQuery.
 More thoughts on this in [#4](https://github.com/alxmrs/xarray-sql/issues/4).